MoviePass Reveals Annual Subscription For $6.95 a Month - Slashdot

 Please explain to me how this is supposed to be interpreted.
 Maybe I misread something here, English ain't my first language.

+Ok, now I get it.
+Seems me and whoever made the summary both suffered the same reading error.

+TFS correctly reflected TFA and gave us some unsound math.
+The mistake wasn't hard to spot, but you didn't misread TFS or TFA.
+Whoever wrote TFA made a mistake pulling information from MoviePass.
+Your only misreading was of the posts correcting you.

-Service valid until it's not (Score:3)
+Service valid until it's not (Score:5, Insightful)

 The problem with this (Score:2)